 About the agreement

 In June 2009, Indiana University renewed its agreement with Microsoft.
 Now called the IU/Microsoft Campus Agreement with Core Server Site License, the agreement for the first time includes server software for IU departments for official use.
-This is a four-year agreement, in effect from June 1, 2009, through May 31, 2013.
+This agreement is in effect from June 1, 2014, through May 31, 2017.
 Consistent with the philosophy of abundance as adopted in Action 6 of Empowering People, the agreement leverages economies of scale to enable expanded use of technology and provide full institutional coverage for the university.

 Microsoft products are industry standards, demand is high, and support for these products is strong.
 Due to a continued increase in spending to acquire Microsoft products, IU and Microsoft created an arrangement that allowed the university to better leverage its expenditures and Microsoft to better serve its university clients.
 The original four-year agreement, the Microsoft Enterprise License Agreement (MSELA), signed in 1998 and renewed for an additional year, expired June 30, 2003.
 In 2003, at no increased cost to IU, IU and the Microsoft Corporation entered into a new three-year agreement, the IU/Microsoft Campus Agreement (CA).
 In 2006, the CA was renewed for another three years, and in 2009 for four more years.

 The CA provides IU with the most popular Microsoft products, including operating systems, desktop productivity tools, and infrastructure server and messaging products.
 IU distributes many of these products to all on-campus computers, to students for home use, and to faculty and staff to use at home provided they also use the products on university-owned resources at work.
 Additional products are available for departmental use.